Workplace Risk Assessment

 Workplace safety should be the highest priority in any business.
 It should be planned, methodical and cover all potential hazards and risks.
 By implementing an effective risk management system you improve not only the health and safety of your workers but also their productivity.

-According to Safe Work Australia, by eliminating and controlling workplace risk and hazards it can help to:
+According to Safe Work Australia, eliminating and controlling workplace risk and hazards can help to:

 - prevent and reduce the number and severity of workplace injuries, illnesses and associated costs